getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 `new Foo()` results in a new object (we called it `a`), and **that** new object `a` is internally `[[Prototype]]` linked to the `Foo.prototype` object.

-**We ended up with two objects, linked to each other.** That's *it*.
+**We end up with two objects, linked to each other.** That's *it*.
 We didn't instantiate a class.
 We certainly didn't do any copying of behavior from a "class" into a concrete object.
 We just caused two objects to be linked to each other.

 In fact, the secret, which eludes most JS developers, is that the `new Foo()` function calling had really almost nothing *direct* to do with the process of creating the link. **It was sort of an accidental side-effect.** `new Foo()` is an indirect, round-about way to end up with what we want: **a new object linked to another object**.

 Can we get what we want in a more *direct* way? **Yes!** The hero is `Object.create(..)`.
-But, hold that excitement for a bit.
+But we'll get to that in a little bit.

 #### What's in a name?